shruti2126/FetchRewards-Points/README.md

 1. Download VSCode or another IDE that can run JavaScript code.
 2. Download and Install NodeJS on your system (<https://nodejs.org/en/download/>).
 3. Create a folder and give it a name like "web-service".
-4. Navigate into that folder (Either manually or through terminal)
+4. Navigate into that folder (Either manually or through terminal).
-5. Download files from this repository into the folder (If git is installed in this directory, clone this project, follow this link (<https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>) for instructions on how to use git)
+5. Download files from this repository into the folder (If git is installed in this directory, clone this project, follow this link (<https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>) for instructions on how to use git).
 6. Open project directory in VScode or preferred IDE.
 7. Use terminal to navigate to project directory.
 8. Run 'npm install' to install all required dependencies; Ensure 'node_modules' appear inside directory.